JuanPabloDiaz/markdownPreviewer/README.md

 ## Get started 🛠️

-To get started with [random-quote-generator](https://quote.jpdiaz.dev), simply clone the repository and follow the setup instructions.
+To get started with [markdown previewer](https://markdown.jpdiaz.dev), simply clone the repository and follow the setup instructions.
 You'll be up and running in no time!

 ## Contribution 🤝

-I welcome contributions to the [random quote generator](https://quote.jpdiaz.dev)!
+I welcome contributions to the [markdown previewer](https://markdown.jpdiaz.dev)!
 Feel free to fork the repository and submit pull requests with your improvements.

 ## License 📜

-[random quote generator](https://quote.jpdiaz.dev) is licensed under the MIT License.
+[markdown previewer](https://markdown.jpdiaz.dev) is licensed under the MIT License.

 We hope you enjoy using Jp·Shop!